 Another eye-opening detail of the Atlis XT is its charging capabilities.
 Atlas claims that the XT can be fully charged in only 15 minutes.
 That’s incredible.
 One of the biggest things holding people back from getting an electric vehicle is the long charge times.
 However, 15 minutes for a charge is not much longer than what it takes for a trip to a gas station.

-Another concern about electric vehicles is range anxiety — or fear of running out of battery power.
-Atlis targets a 500-mile range for the XT, which is considerably more than the 300-mile range average for gas-powered cars.
+Another concern about electric vehicles is range anxiety — or the fear of running out of battery power.
+Atlis targets a 500-mile driving range for the XT, which is considerably more than the average range of not only other EVs, but also gas-powered cars.

 Unique subscription program for the Atlis XT

 As an alternative to traditional ownership, Atlis offers a unique subscription program for the XT.
 For a starting monthly cost of $700, customers will get insurance coverage, unlimited free charging, and routine maintenance and inspections.
 Also, customers can get a new XT truck every three, five, or seven years.

 The Atlis XT still has a ways to go before a production version is released.
 However, it looks promising, and the prototype debut is an important step.
 It’s difficult to say how the XT will fare against other upcoming electric trucks like the F-150 Lightning, Rivian R1T, Tesla Cybertruck, and GMC Hummer EV pickup.

 However, Atlis may not even be targeting these models.
 The start-up company markets the XT as a work truck.
 In many ways, the Atlis XT is an electric version of a heavy-duty truck like the Ford F-250/F-350 Super Duty.
 We’ll see what the future holds for the XT.